mikehuntemann/9x16/04-rebalancing-verticality/store.md

 http used location based addressing > domain to ip centralized location = single point of failure
 404 Error - Not found
-**IPFS (2015)**
-content addressing = stable
-“You must be shapeless, formless, like water” Information architecture to be responsive to final rendering we see notions of this in the movement and adoption of responsive websites as well as media content productions for several social media networks.

 hosting & identity need to be application / platform independent